uzbit/wootrex-bio-tutorial/README.md

 ### Basic Oligo Design

 Assuming your sequences of interest are DNA, you can get a set of design files to synthesize those DNA sequences from single stranded oligonucleotides.
-Using the Oligo Design tab, click the “Choose Files'' button to select your FASTA file containing the DNA sequence(s) you wish to synthesize.
+Using the Oligo Design tab, click the “Choose Files” button to select your FASTA file containing the DNA sequence(s) you wish to synthesize.
 You’ll notice that there are a variety of parameters to modify the design.
 We’ll go over those in a minute.
 For now, just leave all the defaults as they are.
 Scroll down and you will need to enter your email and the Access Token provided by NinthBio.
 Next click “Run Oligo Design”.
 When the calculation completes, an image of the design is displayed and the design data is available for download.
 Let’s look at the design data files.

 ### Design Data Files